-- 9. On the night of 8-9 February 1942, 2/18th Battalion was in a defensive position on the north-west coast of Singapore under the command of 22nd Brigade.
+- On the night of 8-9 February 1942, 2/18th Battalion was in a defensive position on the 9. north-west coast of Singapore under the command of 22nd Brigade.
 Japanese landings took place from approximately 2200 onwards.
 Two main landings occurred on 2/18th Battalion's front.
 These were initially met by 8 Platoon of A Company and 15 Platoon of C Company.
 Both suffered heavy casualties and were forced to withdraw in the early hours of 9 February.
 7 Platoon of A Company was by-passed.
 It attempted to rejoin the Battalion later the same day, but, according to the Official History, only a few of its men succeeded.
-In total, only 3 officers and 40 men of A Company and 4 officers and 41 men of C Company reached battalion headquarters. - 10.
-2/18th Battalion's survivors regrouped on 9 February to take up new defensive positions north of Tengah airfield.
+In total, only 3 officers and 40 men of A Company and 4 officers and 41 men of C Company reached battalion headquarters. - 2/18th Battalion's survivors regrouped on 9 February to take up new defensive 10. positions north of Tengah airfield.
 After daylight, after further engagements with the rapidly increasing Japanese landing forces had pushed the troops out of these areas, the battalion commander was instructed to withdraw to the south of Tengah and reorganise his survivors.
 By early afternoon a new position had been taken up inside and south of Bulim village as part of a hastily assembled group of units.
 By this time 2/18th Battalion had only 330 officers and men available.8

+Service Record, J.D.
+Waygood.
+NAA:B883, NX40901.

-5 Service Record, V.R.
+&lt;sup>5 Service Record, V.R.
 Boston, NAA: B883, NX40693.

-6 Service Record, C. Urquhart.
+&lt;sup>6 Service Record, C. Urguhart.
 NAA: B883, NX53987.

-7 Service Record, J.D.
-Waygood.
-NAA:B883, NX40901.

-8 L.G.
+&lt;sup>8 L.G.
 Wigmore, The Japanese Thrust, Australia in the War of 1939-1945, Series I - Army, Vol. IV, Australian War Memorial, Canberra, 1957, Chapter 15 'Defence of Western Area' see also pp. 335-338 and 345.
 See also: